 - Release Date

 Anthony Minghella’s latest drama demands an attentive audience, one willing to think about metaphors during and after the film.
-Nearly every name, place, and event in the story can be interpreted as a metaphor signifying a greater theme related to the film’s plot or title.
+Nearly every name, place, and event in the story can be interpreted as a signifier of a more significant theme related to the film’s plot or title.
 Minghella’s last three films (Cold Mountain, The Talented Mr. Ripley, and The English Patient) all harbored extravagant emotionalism enhanced by striking locales; with Breaking and Entering, the film’s big ideas meshed with the grim urban locales.

-The dialogue in the film addresses the use of metaphors as a problem, but conversely uses them in every scene.
-Will explains that they distance a person from the truth—they make the truth easier and ultimately distract from whatever the signified may be.
+The dialogue in the film addresses the use of metaphors as a problem, but conversely, it uses them in every scene.
+Will explains that they distance a person from the truth—they make the truth more manageable and ultimately distract from whatever the signified may be.
 But in the end, I don’t think Will believes that.
 How can he?
 Metaphors have helped him to define his entire life.
 He speaks in metaphors, and he tries to teach the importance of symbols to Bea, who just doesn’t understand.
-Metaphors are sometimes necessary for those who can not, or do not want to see the truth.
+Metaphors are sometimes necessary for those who can not or do not want to see the truth.
 They add a lyrical appeal to reality, making every truth a song.
 In Will’s case, metaphors both confuse and clarify his situation.